 We have also entered into several contracts under which we have future commitments.
 Pursuant to an investment management agreement, the Advisor manages our day-to-day operations and provides investment advisory services to us.
 Following the conversion to a BDC, payments under the investment management agreement will be equal to a percentage of the value of our gross assets (excluding cash and cash equivalents) and an incentive compensation, plus reimbursement of certain expenses incurred by the Advisor.
 Under our administration agreement following conversion to a BDC, the Administrator will provide us with administrative services, facilities and personnel.
 Payments under the administration agreement will be equal to an allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to us, and may include rent and our allocable portion of the cost of certain of our officers and their respective staffs.
-We will be responsible for reimbursing the Advisor for due diligence and negotiation expenses, fees and expenses of custodians, administrators, transfer and distribution agents, counsel and directors, insurance, filings and registrations, proxy expenses of communications to investors, compliance expenses, interest, taxes, portfolio transaction expenses, costs of responding to regulatory inquiries and reporting to regulatory authorities, costs and expenses of preparing and maintaining our books and records, indemnification, litigation and other extraordinary expenses and such other expenses as are approved by the directors as being reasonably related to the organization, offering, capitalization, operation or administration of the Funds and any portfolio investments, as applicable.
+We will be responsible for reimbursing the Advisor for due diligence and negotiation expenses, fees and expenses of custodians, administrators, transfer and distribution agents, counsel and directors, insurance, filings and registrations, proxy expenses, expenses of communications to investors, compliance expenses of preparing and maintaining our books and records, indemnification, litigation and other extraordinary expenses and such other expenses as are approved by the directors as being reasonably related to the organization, offering, capitalization, operation or administration of the Funds and any portfolio investments, as applicable.
 The Advisor is not responsible for any of the foregoing expenses and such services are not investment advisory services under the 1940 Act.
-Either party may terminate each of the investment management agreement and administration agreement without penalty upon not less than 60 days' written no
+Either party may terminate each of the investment management agreement and administration agreement without penalty upon not less than 60 days' written notice to the other.